NyteshadeXT/PF2e-Core-Vault/01) Rules/GM Tools/Divine Intercessions/Milani - Moderate Boon.md

 **Moderate Boon:** When you use it to protect others, your shield blooms with roses brimming with razor-sharp thorns.
-You gain the [[Feats/Shield Warden (Fighter)|Shield Warden (Fighter)]] feat, even if you don't meet its prerequisites.
+You gain the [[Shield Warden (Fighter)|Shield Warden (Fighter)]] feat, even if you don't meet its prerequisites.
 If you already had that feat, if your shield takes damage from a melee Strike in defense of your ally, the attacker takes piercing damage equal to half the shield's Hardness.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*